Art in Nazi Germany: Painting

-Art of Nazi Germany was characterized by a style of Romantic realism based on classical models.
-While banning modern styles as degenerate, the Nazis promoted paintings that were narrowly traditional in manner and that exalted the "blood and soil" values of racial purity, militarism, and obedience.
+The art of Nazi Germany was characterized by a Romantic realism style based on classical models.
+While banning modern styles as degenerate, the Nazis promoted paintings that were narrowly traditional in manner, and that exalted the "blood and soil" values of racial purity, militarism, and obedience.
 Other popular themes for Nazi art were the Volk at work in the fields, a return to the simple virtues of Heimat (love of homeland), the manly virtues of the National Socialist struggle, and the lauding of the female activities of child bearing and raising symbolized by the phrase Kinder, Küche, Kirche ("children, kitchen, church").

 In general, painting—once purged of "degenerate art"—was based on traditional genre painting.
 Titles were purposeful: "Fruitful Land", "Liberated Land", "Standing Guard", "Through Wind and Weather", "Blessing of Earth", and the like.
 Hitler's favorite painter was Adolf Ziegler and Hitler owned a number of his works.
 Landscape painting featured prominently in the Great German Art exhibition.
-While drawing on German Romanticism traditions, it was to be firmly based on real landscape, Germans' Lebensraum, without religious moods.
+While drawing on German Romanticism traditions, it was to be firmly based on real landscape, the Germans' Lebensraum, without religious moods.
 Peasants were also popular images, reflecting a simple life in harmony with nature.
 This art showed no sign of the mechanization of farm work.
 The farmer labored by hand, with effort and struggle.
 Not a single painting in the first exhibition showed urban or industrialized life, and only two in the exhibition in 1938.